yousefvand/shellman-ebook/manuscript/basics.md

 ## Run a Command from Shell Script

-To run a command from your script just write it as you do in terminal:
+To run a command from your script just write it in your script as you do in terminal:

 ```bash
 #!/usr/bin/env bash